headsmasher8557/create/README.md

 			self.Health = self.MaxHealth
 		end,
 		[Create.E"Died"] = function(self)
-			-- If you're migrating code from RbxUtility, make sure to add self to any events you might have, as it's the only major difference. print(string.format("Oh no! %s has died!", self.Name))
+			print(string.format("Oh no! %s has died!", self.Name))
 		end
 	},
-	-- Also, Parent is always assigned last, so you dont need to worry about it being set during construction regardless of where it is set.
-	Parent = workspace
+	-- Parent is always assigned last, regardless of where you set it Parent = workspace
 }
 ```